muliPal/postek/README.md

 # postek
-this is a pos system
+This is a POS System for Diaspora Gardens